nikolaprljeta/LegacyKit/README.md

 ```

 ### Scanning QR Codes
-To scan a code, first off write out the handlescan function like so:
+To scan a code, first off write out the handleScan() function like so:
 ```swift
 func handleScan(result: Result<ScanResult, ScanError>) {
     isShowingScanner = false